Torgen/codex-blackboard/docs/Operations.md

 `/etc/systemd/system/codex-batch.service`, after which you can make the file readable only by that user.
 Run `sudo systemctl daemon-reload` after making that change.

-The install script assumes it should use the MongoDB repo for Ubuntu 20.04.
-If this is not the release you are using, you will have to look up the installation instructions on the MongoDB website.
+The install script assumes it should use the MongoDB repository for Ubuntu 20.04.
+If this is not the release you are using, you will have to look up the installation instructions on the MongoDB site.
 You will also have to manually perform the steps in the script rather than running it directly.
 In the worst case, if your machine doesn't use systemd, you may have to write your own init scripts.

 UPDATING
 ========